pinecoders/pinecoders.github.io/techniques/dsp/README.md

 In order to minimize the effects of truncation, windowing is applied (*the truncated sinc function is multiplied by a window function*), hence the name windowed sinc filter.

-A windowed sinc filter with custom window is computed in Pinescript as follows:
+A windowed sinc filter with custom window is computed in Pine Script as follows:

 ```
 length = input(100),src = input(close),cm = input(1,"Cut-Off Multiplier")